Capital punishment in India: Legal representation

 It has been acknowledged by the judges that the legal aid system has not satisfactory and expressed concerns about the disparate impact of the system on socio-economically marginalised persons.
 There exists a strong connection between poverty and the quality of legal representation.
 This deepens the crisis of the criminal justice system.
 The legal aid system developed by the justice system fails to achieve its objective and fails to fulfil its constitutional promises.

 Wrongful convictions

-The easy manipulation of agencies of the criminal justice system is rampant in India.
+The manipulation of agencies of the criminal justice system is rampant in India.
 The stages of investigation such as obtaining pieces of evidence testimony lead to wrongful conviction demonstrate significant crisis points in the criminal justice system.
 Use of torture, fabrication of evidence, poor legal representation puts a question mark on the criminal justice system and makes the reliance on evidence doubtful for hanging a person or to put him on death row.